 “It is not an apples-to-apples comparison,” he added, referring to private emission testing centers.
 The VICOAP head explained that each private motor vehicle inspection center (PMVIC) owner has invested between P50-P60 million to import the necessary testing equipment as well as to construct the facility.
 Larrazabal did not give a definite reply on the return of investment issue for PMVIC owners, but instead delved into the importance of road safety for everyone.

-When asked about the possibility of PMVICs lowering the testing fees, Larrizabal replied: “For our program to be sustainable, hindi na po pwedeng babaan kasi we have to assure the quality of our service. ”
+When asked about the possibility of PMVICs lowering the vehicle testing fees, Larrizabal replied: “For our program to be sustainable, hindi na po pwedeng babaan kasi we have to assure the quality of our service. ”

 Larrazabal assured that corruption will be minimized if not totally eradicated under the MVIS because there is less human intervention involved in the process.
 His group also appealed to motorists to give the new system a chance in order to promote road safety in the country.